Style guidelines¶

 for data-oriented classes that don’t declare constructors and have only

-public data; and use class
+public data; and use class for classes designed to encapsulate

 functionality and/or data.

-With template parameters, typename T
+With template parameters, typename T and class T are also

-interchangeable, but use template <class T>
+interchangeable, but use template <class T> to be consistent internally and

 with the standard library.
 (It’s also possible to have template <typename

-doesn’t mean a class: namely,
+where typename doesn’t mean a class: namely,

-template <typename U::value_type Value>
+template <typename U::value_type Value>.)

-when calling member functions inside a class to convey that the
+Use this-> when calling member functions inside a class to convey that the

-pointer is implicitly being passed to the function and to make it
+this pointer is implicitly being passed to the function and to make it

 easier to differentiate from a free function in the current scope.